karaggeorge/macos-audio-devices/readme.md

 ##### `id: number`

-The unique id of the device
+The unique ID of the device.

 ##### `uid: string`

-The UID of the device for the [`AVCaptureDevice`](https://developer.apple.com/documentation/avfoundation/avcapturedevice) API
+The UID of the device for the [`AVCaptureDevice`](https://developer.apple.com/documentation/avfoundation/avcapturedevice) API.

 ##### `name: string`

-The human readable name of the device
+The human readable name of the device.

 ##### `isOutput: bool`

-Whether the device is an output device
+Whether the device is an output device.

 ##### `isInput: bool`

-Whether the device is an input device
+Whether the device is an input device.

 ##### `volume: number`